 If you are a divorced parent with an adolescent, you should help her to increase dedication to her own self-seeking.
 You also need to insist on her responsibility.
 Encourage her to participate in school activities or some sports.
 Your primary goal should be to prevent bullying, possibly physical violence, and aggressiveness towards their peers.

-The ways You Can Help Your Child After Divorce
+15 Ways You Can Help Your Child After Divorce

 Every divorce has negative effects on the child’s development.
 No matter how old your child is, a healthy parenting style can modify the consequences of the parents’ separation.

 1 – Make sure that your child knows she still has both of you

 2 – Show your kid that both her parents love her and that they will continue to take care of her welfare no matter what happens